pierrec/js-cuint/README.md

 ## Synopsis

 Javascript does not natively support handling of unsigned 32 or 64 bits integers.
 This library provides that functionality, following C behaviour, enabling the writing of algorithms that depend on it.
+It was designed with performance in mind and tries its best to be as fast as possible.
+Any improvement is welcome!

 ## How it works